 The genetic changes that cause Tuberous Sclerosis can lead to signs of TSC in many different organs of the body.
 These information pages provide in-depth information about the different signs and symptoms of TSC, recommended surveillance and treatment options.

-If you need more information, you can speak with the TSA Nurse.
+If you have questions and/or need more information, you can speak with the TSA Nurse.
 This is a free, confidential information and support service which provides TSC information and links to practical support.
 It is run by our nurse Kim, and supported by members of our health professional network and regional volunteers who know what it is like to live with TSC.

 Kim is always available on Wednesdays and Fridays each week.